 There are no pills or potions to take to cure gambling and one has to rely mostly on talking therapies.
 One intervention that has proved to be successful in dealing with gambling addiction is hypnosis.

 Like most addictions, whether it be gambling, drink, drugs or food, the addict craves their next ‘fix’.
-Hypnosis helps by destroying this craving, replacing it with a more positive, appropriate behaviour.
+Hypnotherapy for gambling helps by destroying this craving and replacing it with a more positive, appropriate behaviour.
 The therapist may suggest the client takes up a new hobby or goes for a walk, anything to replace that point when they would begin this addictive behaviour.

-The therapist can give his client the tools and techniques to use whenever the urge to gamble appears.
-He may also teach his client some self-hypnosis which he can use as and when appropriate.
-Not only will the hypnosis enable the client to regain a sense of calm, no longer feeling that constant agitation which goes hand in hand with most addictions, but he will also be able to rebuild his life, free of addiction and with renewed hope.
+The therapist can give their client the tools and techniques to use whenever the urge to gamble appears.
+They may also teach their client some self-hypnosis which the client can use as and when appropriate.
+Not only will the hypnosis enable the client to regain a sense of calm, no longer feeling that constant agitation which goes hand in hand with most addictions, but they will also be able to rebuild his life, free of addiction and with renewed hope.